cudgel/splunk/README.md

 The file server should be populated with the tarballs for the splunk components you want to manage and splunk::source should be set to 'fileserver'.

+Since the module defaults to user 'splunk', it includes a defined type 'splunk::acl' that will apply read-only POSIX ACLs for group 'splunk' to any inputs defined using this app.
+There are optional parameters 'recurse' and 'parents' that will try to apply minimial read-only ACLs to parent paths or contents of a directory if set to true.

 <a id="history"></a>
 ### History